kong4ndrew/home-manager/README.md

 #### 2. Clone this repository

 Change directory into home directory.<br>
-If you don't already have one, create a .config folder<br>.
+If you don't already have one, create a `.config` folder.<br>
 Set your working directory to .config/.<br>
-Clone this repo into it.
+Clone this Github repo into it.

 ```zsh